jBPM documentation on Processes:

 Loading a process

 workflows folder in a module.
+Add custom workflow process definitions in the

 Restart Magnolia when you add a new workflow process.